 Mid-rolls are typically around one minute long. ⏰ If they take much less time than that, it may be too easy to skip with one click.
 If they take much more time than that, they could frustrate the listener.
 There may be a single one-minute ad or two thirty-second ones.
 Sometimes the host of the podcast episode will do a live-read of the ad content, but most of the time it is recorded completely separate from the podcast.

 There are ad agencies that specialize in creating audio ads, but you don’t necessarily have to use one.
-The benefit of going through these agencies is that sometimes they have connections to networks so they can place your ad in multiple podcasts.
-You may have heard of the names of some of these network: SXM, Midroll, etc.
+The benefit of going through these agencies is that sometimes they have connections to podcast networks so they can place your ad in multiple podcasts.
+You may have heard of the names of some of these networks: SXM, Midroll, etc.

 A good mid-roll ad first and foremost has high quality media. 🤩 Obviously audio quality comes first, but if the mid-roll ad is a video, establishing a high-quality, engaging visual immediately is important.